MediaComem/biopocket/src/docs/GIT-WORKFLOW.md

 ## Branches

-You may create whatever local branches you want, but all branches pushed to the server must follow the following naming conventions.
+You may create whatever local branches you want, but all branches pushed to the server must follow the following conventions.

 ### Master